danielpcampagna/master-the-state-of-the-art/obsidian/works/debackere2022a.md

 forward_steps: 2
 ---
 # Laurens Debackere.
 Enforcing Data Protection in Solid: A Policy-Oriented Framework.
 Ghent University, 2022.

+This paper presents a policy-oriented framework for enforcing GDPR compliance in the Solid ecosystem, focusing on access control, authentication, and data processing governance.
+The proposed model supports provenance tracking and policy enforcement for data protection obligations.

 ## Evaluation Summary